TylerD-IT/TylerD-IT/README.md

 ## Objective

-My journey in Information Technology has created a deep passion for cybersecurity, driving my eagerness to grow as a professional.
-I am committed to continuous learning and skill development and aspire to advance into a larger Security Operations Center (SOC) that leverages the latest technology.
+My journey in Information Technology has created a major passion for cybersecurity, driving me to grow as a professional.
+I am committed to continuous learning and skill development and aspire to advance into a larger Security Operations Center (SOC) that uses the latest technology.

 ## Skills